U.S. saw second-most billion-dollar weather disasters on record in 2021

 Multiple thunderstorm, hail and tornado outbreaks

-A tornado outbreak on March 24-25 dropped several long-track, powerful tornadoes in Alabama, one of which impacted cities like Greensboro, Brent and Centreville and stayed on the ground for more than 80 miles.
+A tornado outbreak March 24-25 dropped several long-track, powerful tornadoes in Alabama, one of which impacted cities like Greensboro, Brent and Centreville and stayed on the ground for more than 80 miles.
 An EF3 tornado tore through the southern suburbs of Birmingham and even damaged the home of veteran Alabama meteorologist James Spann, who stepped off the air momentarily to call his wife.
 An EF4 tornado later that night blew threw Newnan, Ga., with debris falling as far north as Atlanta.
 It was the strongest tornado of the year until December.

 Hail in Texas was also responsible for multiple billion-dollar disasters.
-One hailstorm west of Austin brought a billion dollars in damage on April 12, and a trio of hailstorms lashed suburbs of San Antonio, Fort Worth and Oklahoma City on the night of April 27.
-A “gargantuan” hailstone recovered in Hondo, Tex. was measured at roughly 6.5 inches in diameter and later certified as a record in the Lone Star State.
+One hailstorm west of Austin brought a billion dollars in damage April 12, and a trio of hailstorms lashed suburbs of San Antonio, Fort Worth and Oklahoma City on the night of April 27.
+A “gargantuan” hailstone recovered in Hondo, Tex., was measured at roughly 6.5 inches in diameter and later certified as a record in the Lone Star State.

 Another round of severe weather brought 111 confirmed tornadoes to the Mississippi Valley and the Southeast between May 2 and 4, with wind and hail too that, all together, culminated in a billion-dollar disaster.